h4sh3d/xmr-btc-atomic-swap/README.md

 They want to send funds to a special location on each chain (cross-chain) where each party can take control of the other chain (swap) and the other chain only (atomic).

 ### Normal scenario
 If both follow the protocol 4 transactions will be broadcast into both chains, 2 on Bitcoin and 2 on Monero.
 The first ones locks the funds and makes them ready for the trade on each chain.
-The second ones unlock the funds for one participant only and give knowledge to the other that take control of the other chain.
+The second one unlocks the funds for one participant only and gives knowledge to the other participant who takes control of the output on the other chain.

 ### Worst case scenario
-In the swap is cancelled, 3 Bitcoin transactions are needed instead of 2.
+If the swap is cancelled, 3 Bitcoin transactions are needed instead of 2.
 This is to avoid a race condition that could allow Alice to gain XMR and BTC.
-The worst case is then 5 transactions in total.
+Therefore the worst case is 5 transactions in total across both chains.

 ## Prerequisites
-Conditional executions must be allowed to achieve the swap and ensure atomicity.
+Conditional executions must be possible in order to achieve trustless swap functionality and ensure atomicity.
 Bitcoin has a small stack-based script language that allows conditional execution and timelocks.
 On the other hand, Monero, with its privacy oriented RingCT design, provides single signature per UTXO.
 That means that control of UTXOs is only related to who controls the associated private keys.
 The challenge is then to move control of funds only with knowledge of some private key.

 This protocol is heavily based on an old Monero StackExchange post that can be found [here](https://monero.stackexchange.com/questions/894/can-you-trustlessly-trade-monero-for-bitcoin/895#895).
 The concept is roughly the same with some changes in the Bitcoin part, but this protocol is explained in more detail.